-The Byrd Rule26 makes "extraneous" provisions subject to parliamentary objections ("points of order") during Senate consideration of reconciliation legislation-whether those provisions are within the bill or within an amendment offered to the bill.
-The Byrd Rule treats as extraneous any provision of a reconciliation measure that does not change the level of spending or revenues.
-Specifically, the Byrd Rule defines a provision as "extraneous" if it:
+The Byrd Rule makes "extraneous" provisions subject to parliamentary objections ("points of order") during Senate consideration of reconciliation legislation-whether those provisions are within the bill or within an amendment offered to the bill.28 The Byrd Rule treats as extraneous any provision of a reconciliation measure that does not change the level of spending or revenues.
+Specifically, the Byrd Rule defines a provision as "extraneous"-

-- Does not produce a change in outlays or revenues - Produces an outlay increase or revenue decrease when the instructed committee fails to achieve its reconciliation instructions - Is outside the jurisdiction of the committee that submitted the provision for inclusion in the reconciliation measure - Produces a change in outlays or revenues which is merely incidental to the non-budgetary components of the provision - Would increase the deficit for a fiscal year beyond those covered by the reconciliation measure - Recommends changes in Social Security27
+- If it does not produce a change in outlays or revenues - If it produces an outlay increase or revenue decrease when the instructed committee fails to achieve its reconciliation instructions - If it is outside the jurisdiction of the committee that submitted the provision for inclusion in the reconciliation measure - If it produces a change in outlays or revenues which is merely incidental to the non-budgetary components of the provision - If it would increase the deficit for a fiscal year beyond those covered by the reconciliation measure - If it recommends changes in Social Security29

 If a Byrd Rule point of order against a provision is sustained as "extraneous," the provision is stricken from the bill, or the amendment falls, as the case may be.
-Appealing the rule of the chair requires 3/5 vote of duly elected and sworn senators (60 votes).
-If, however, no senator makes an objection, material that violates the Byrd Rule may remain in the reconciliation legislation.
+Appealing the rule of the Chair requires three-fifths vote of duly elected and sworn Senators (60 votes).
+If, however, no Senator makes an objection, material that violates the Byrd Rule may remain in the reconciliation legislation.